Deep Polynomial Chaos Expansion: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Numerical simulations for partial differential equations (PDEs) are key tools in many areas of the physical sciences.
-The accuracy of PDE solvers typically depends on several uncertain input parameters, including boundary conditions, initial states, and physical properties.
-A common method to estimate these parameters is to train a \emph{surrogate model} on a limited number of simulations, enabling efficient exploration of the parameter space.
-A widely used surrogate model is the \emph{Polynomial chaos expansion} (PCE) \citep{wiener1938Homogeneous, xiu2002WienerAskey}.
+Numerical simulations of partial differential equations (PDEs) are key tools in thermodynamics, solid-state physics, fluid dynamics, and many other areas of the physical sciences.
+The accuracy of PDE solvers typically depends on several uncertain input parameters, such as boundary conditions, initial states, and physical properties.
+Bayesian methods are often used to estimate these parameters, but they become infeasible with increasing input dimension or computationally demanding simulations.
+A common workaround is to train a \emph{surrogate model} on a limited number of simulations, enabling efficient exploration of the parameter space.

-PCE models a function as a linear combination of polynomial basis functions that are orthonormal with respect to the input distribution.
+\emph{Polynomial chaos expansion} (PCE) is a widely used surrogate model, originally introduced by \citet{wiener1938Homogeneous} for Gaussian inputs and later extended to a broader range of distributions \citep{xiu2002WienerAskey}.
+The key idea is to approximate the \emph{response function}---i.e., the simulation output---as a linear combination of polynomial basis functions that are orthonormal with respect to the input distribution.
 This orthonormality offers both theoretical and computational advantages.
-In theory, PCE yields the optimal polynomial approximation in a least-squares sense and, in the context of stochastic differential equations, allows coefficient computation similar to Galerkin projection \citep{galerkin1915electrical,ghanem1991Stochastic}.
-In practice, PCE enhances data efficiency and numerical stability, and statistical quantities of PCEs such as means, variances, covariances, and Sobol sensitivity indices \citep{sobol1990sensitivity} have closed-form expressions \citep{sudret2008Global,Crestaux2009}.
+In theory, PCE yields an optimal polynomial approximation in least-squares sense and, in the context of stochastic differential equations, allows coefficient computation similar to Galerkin projection \citep{galerkin1915electrical,ghanem1991Stochastic}.
+In practice, PCE enhances data efficiency and simplifies the computation of (conditional) expectations, variances, covariances, and Sobol sensitivity indices \citep{sobol1990Sensitivity}.
+These quantities have closed-form expressions when derived from PCE surrogates \citep{crestaux2009Polynomial,sudret2008Global}.

 However, PCE scales poorly to high-dimensional parameter spaces, as the number of polynomial terms grows combinatorially with the number of inputs.
-Neural networks are thus increasingly used as surrogate models \citep{raissi2019Physicsinformed,karniadakis2021Physicsinformed}, as they often achieve better data fit for complex, high-dimensional physical systems.
-One major drawback of neural surrogates is that expectations and Sobol indices cannot be computed exactly, and approximations via Monte Carlo is often expensive and imprecise.
+Truncation schemes \citep{muhlpfordt2018Comments}, sparse methods \citep{luthen2021Sparse}, and adaptive or greedy approaches \citep{blatman2011Adaptive,luthen2022Automatic} improve scalability to a certain extent, but ultimately break down in high-dimensional settings.
+Due to these limitations, neural networks are increasingly used as surrogate models \citep{karniadakis2021Physicsinformed,raissi2019Physicsinformed}, as they often achieve better data fit for complex, high-dimensional physical systems.
+A major limitation of neural surrogates is that expectations and Sobol indices are intractable and must be estimated via expensive and often imprecise Monte Carlo simulations.